 Zen Council Practice

-The Native American practice of council, used in a growing number of White Plum sanghas, is an important part of our growth as a Zen sangha.
-Zen Council at SMZ takes place on the first Thursday of every month, except in July and August and during our winter ango study period.
+The Native American practice of council circle, used in a growing number of White Plum sanghas, is an important part of our growth as a Zen sangha.
+Zen Council at SMZ takes place the first Thursday of every month (except in July, August, and during our ango study period in February and March).